kushal3012/kushal3012/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Kushal T H , a passionate and driven software developer with a love for Data Analytics ,web development. <br>I'm constantly expanding my knowledge and currently diving into new technologies.<br><br>💬 Let's Connect Feel free to reach out if you want to collaborate on a project, need help with something, or just want to chat about technology and innovation.<br><br>🛠️ Skills and Tools <br><br>Languages: Python, MySQL<br>Tools: Git, PowerBI,Qliksense,Tableau <br>Databases: MySQL<br><br>
+I'm Kushal T H , a passionate and driven software developer with a love for Data Analytics ,web development. <br>I'm constantly expanding my knowledge and currently diving into new technologies.<br><br>💬 Let's Connect Feel free to reach out if you want to collaborate on a project, need help with something, or just want to chat about technology and innovation.<br><br>

+# 💻 Tech Stack:
+🛠️ Skills and Tools <br><br>Languages: Python, MySQL<br>Tools: Git, PowerBI,Qliksense,Tableau <br>Databases: MySQL<br><br>

 ## 🌐 Socials: